AlgyJr/ios_guides/Creating-a-Log-In-Screen.md

    - `loginButton.selected = true`
 - Within the conditional statement, if the Email and Password have been entered correctly, you can tell your UIActivityIndicatorView to stop animating `loginIndicator.stopAnimating()` and take the user to the next screen using `performSegueWithIdentifier("yourSegue", sender: nil)`
    - **NOTE:** You will need to create a modal Segue and give it an ID.
 [Create the Segue](https://github.com/codepath/ios_guides/wiki/Using-Modal-Transitions#step-1-create-the-segue), [Triggering the Transition Manually](https://github.com/codepath/ios_guides/wiki/Using-Modal-Transitions#triggering-the-transition-manually)
+- Within the conditional statement, if the Email or Password are incorrect, stop the UIActivityIndicatorView from animating, `loginIndicator.stopAnimating()` and create/show an alert telling the user that "email or password is incorrect".
+[Using UIAlertController](https://guides.codepath.com/ios/Using-UIAlertController)
-   - NOTE: You will need to put the above code within a delay method to give the UIActivityIndicatorView time to animate.
+- You will need to put the above code within a delay method to give the UIActivityIndicatorView time to animate.
 Add this [Common.swift](https://www.dropbox.com/s/mzfmjlvv863x95e/Common.swift?dl=0) file to your project.
 [Use the Delay Method](https://github.com/codepath/ios_guides/wiki/Calling-a-Method-After-Delay#step-2-use-the-delay-method)
-- Within the conditional statement, if the Email or Password are incorrect, stop the UIActivityIndicatorView from animating, `loginIndicator.stopAnimating()` and create/show an alert telling the user that "email or password is incorrect".
-[Using UIAlertController](https://guides.codepath.com/ios/Using-UIAlertController)

 Example `didPressLogin` method might look like this...